 As is well known, the statutory incidence of a tax can differ markedly from its economic incidence.
-Despite the number of ways that a VAT can be administered, the tax is generally considered to be a tax on consumption.
-The final incidence of a tax will depend on whether it is passed forward (economic incidence on consumers), backward (economic incidence on factors of production-capital and labor), or in some combination of forward and backward shifting.
-Early studies (e.g., Musgrave, Case, and Leonard (1974) and Pechman (1985)) take the results from a wide number of empirical studies to make judgments about the appropriate shifting of individual taxes and conclude that consumption taxes are passed forward to and borne by consumers in proportion to their expenditures.
-In these studies, families are ranked according to their annual income, and average tax shares by decile or quintile are computed.
+Despite the number of ways in which a VAT can be administered, the tax is generally considered to be a tax on consumption.
+The final incidence of a tax will depend on whether it is passed forward (economic incidence on consumers), backwards (economic incidence on factors of production - capital and labor), or some combination of forward and backward shifting.
+Early studies (e.g. Musgrave, Case, and Leonard (1974) and Pechman (1985)) take the results from a wide number of empirical studies to make judgements about the appropriate shifting of individual taxes and typically conclude that consumption taxes are passed forward to and borne by consumers in proportion to their expenditures.
+In these studies, families are ranked according to their annual income and average tax shares by decile or quintile are computed.
 These studies find that average tax rates for existing consumption taxes in the United States (federal excise taxes, state and local sales and excise taxes) fall with income: consumption taxes are regressive.

-As an alternative to the approach used by Pechman and others, Ballard, Scholz, and Shoven (1987) used a computable general equilibrium (CGE) model that allows for relative prices to change in response to changes in tax systems to study a VAT.
-They estimate that a VAT introduced as a partial substitute for the personal income tax would produce welfare losses for lower-income groups and welfare gains for higherincome groups.
-Such a shift in taxation would be regressive.
+As an alternative to the approach used by Pechman and others, Ballard, Scholz, and Shoven (1987) used a computable general equilibrium (CGE) model which allows for relative prices to change in response to changes in tax systems to study a VAT.
+They estimate that a

-See U.S. Congressional Budget Office (1992) for a good discussion of the ways a VAT could be administered.
+&lt;sup>4 See Congressional Budget Office (1992) for a good discussion of the ways in which a VAT could be administered.